-Is there any provision for those who want to join the Order but cannot necessarily afford the Passage Fee for membership?
+Is there any provision for those who want to join the Order but cannot necessarily afford the Passage Fee and/or Annual Membership Due?

 It is the goal of the Order to be as accessible and affordable as possible for those wishing to join.
 It is not the intention of the Order to be just for an elite group of individuals.

 With keeping the above in mind, the Order permits passage fees and annual membership dues to be paid either in full or in two installments.
-Additional financial arrangements are given to those who join at the rank of Knight Companion/Dame Companion or higher.
+Additional financial arrangements can be given on a case-by-case basis.

 How much of every dollar donated goes towards the purposes of the Order and how much does the Order retain for administrative costs?